 - Internal workflows with different permissions, offering moderation and pre-publication testing.

 - ‘API first’ for content reuse and links to other applications.

 Together, these and other features mean that your internal users end up with a better set of tools, their working environment is improved, and it’s likely you’ll be able to make some of your backend processes more efficient.
 Your external users benefit too, with a better experience all round, and you may be able to make more of your content available in different ways.

 As the latest version of Drupal 8 will be virtually identical to Drupal 9, we previously advised a two-step upgrade – that is, move to version 8 first, then identify any deprecated code in your Drupal 8 implementation and move to Drupal 9 soon after its release.
 (It’s one of the many examples of Drupal’s fantastic open source heritage, as there are plenty of tools written by the community to identify such code and, importantly, advise how to update it for the move to Drupal 9.)

-Now, though, as the launch of Drupal 9 is so close, we would advise a single step upgrade instead, unless there is some very unusual reason not to do this.
+Now, though, as Drupal 9 has launched, we would advise a single step upgrade instead.
 The processes involved will be the same, but you have only one upgrade date to put in your calendar.

 How to prepare for the Drupal 7 to 9 upgrade